LGBTQ rights in Chad: Living conditions

-The U.S. Department of State's 2010 Human Rights Report found that "there were no known lesbian, gay, bisexual, and transgender (LGBT) organizations.
-There were few reports of violence or discrimination against LGBTQ persons, in large part because most such persons were discreet about sexual orientation due to social and cultural strictures against homosexuality."
+Even before criminalization under the 2017 law, LGBTQ+ people in Chad did not feel safe to live openly.
+There were no LGBTQ+ organizations prior to criminalization.
+The U.S. State Department's 2010 report says, "there were few reports of violence or discrimination against LGBT persons, in large part because most such persons were discreet about sexual orientation due to social and cultural strictures against homosexuality."